 - Lower the cost of each product or service sold (variable costs) - By lowering direct costs, your gross margin will increase.
 Be diligent about purchasing material at the most favorable price, controlling inventory, or improving the productivity of your workforce.

-- Increase your pricing (and gross margin) - Most business owners are reluctant to raise prices because they think that sales will decline.
+- Increase your prices (and gross margin) - Most business owners are reluctant to raise prices because they think sales will decline.
 More often than not, that doesn't happen, unless you are in a very price-sensitive market.
-Raising prices only a few percent will have a significant effect.
-There is a delicate balance between sales volume and pricing margin so be cautious about changes, and test if you can.
+Raising prices only a few percent will have a significant effect on your break-even point.
+There is a delicate balance between sales volume and pricing, so be cautious about changes, and test if you can.

-As a Systems Thinker, your first thought is, "What systems do I need to improve to hit my financial break-even point sooner.
+As a Systems Thinker, your first thought is, "What business process do I need to improve to reach my financial break-even point sooner in the month?
 How can I make my administrative systems—hiring, accounting, computer support, custodial—less costly?
-Can I improve my purchasing system to buy materials or supplies at a lower cost?
+Can I improve my purchasing system to buy materials or supplies for less?
 Can I reduce labor costs without affecting customer service?
-Could I change my pricing system or terms to squeeze out a little more margin?
-Can I improve my lead generation or sales conversion systems to close more sales?
+Could I change my pricing system or terms to squeeze out a little more profit?
+Can I improve my lead-generation or sales-conversion processes to close more sales?

-You might be surprised by how many opportunities there are to cut overhead costs or create more margin in your product or service.
+You might be surprised by how many opportunities there are to cut overhead costs or create more margin from the sale your products or services.
 Those opportunities are just waiting to be discovered as you work on your business in The Zone.

 Motivate Your Employees

-By the way, if you work on a tight margin, it can be a good idea to let employees know your break-even point.
+By the way, if you work within tight profit margin, it is a good idea to let employees know your break-even point.
 This gives them a clear picture of expenses and what it actually takes to run the business.
-It also motivates that little extra oomph at the end of the month to get orders out the door.
+It also motivates that little extra oomph at the end of the month to get orders done and out the door.

-Many businesses have gone under because owners didn't know this single number—the sales break-even point.
+Many companies fail because owners do not know this single number—the sales break-even point.
 DON'T LET THAT HAPPEN TO YOU!